LimonNumber1/Hackathon-TI84/readme.md

-TI 84 app made for a hackathon, to build, build the makefile, to run, copy the DEMO.x8p file into a ti 84 plus ce and run
+Battleship made for a TI-84, created for a hackathon.
+To run: build the makefile then copy "ship.8xp" to a TI-84 via TE Connect CE or other methods.